aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ![](images/mock-app-create-page.png){: class="screencap" style="max-height:500px; float:none;"}

 Congratulations!
-You have created and Ionic app with basic functionality.
+You have created an Ionic app with basic functionality.
 In Part 2, you will be adding cloud features to your app.

 # Part 2: Adding Cloud Features